 The train was able to carry on with its planned route after a short delay.

 None of the involved parties were injured.

 The Michigan State Police would like to remind motorists that injuries and deaths at railroad crossings occur every day in accidents that are largely preventable.
 The police should be able to find out the fault for an auto accident and every other type of accident and must suggest preventive measures along with strict actions for those who disobey the rules.
-For all the accident victims, it is recommended to approach the Cordova personal injury law firm with your case will fight well for your cause and will ensure that you get the best help and support from the government with the order of a court of law.
+For accident victims, it is recommended to approach the Cordova personal injury law firm with your case will fight well for your cause and will ensure that you get the best help and support from the government with the order of a court of law.
 You can also consult McAllen car injury lawyers, who will help you recover the compensation for your injuries and losses.
-You can also contact a reliable law firm for pedestrian accidents to help you out.
+You may also contact a reliable personal injury lawyer from a reputable law firm for pedestrian accidents to help you out.
 People should always be careful while driving and must always follow the traffic rules to reach the destination safe and sound.
 The fort smith medical malpractice attorney said that people should obey the rules if they value their lives.
 When approaching a railroad crossing:

 - Stop, look both ways, turn down your music, and listen.
 Remember that trains always have the right of way.